Mudrooroo

-Also known as Mudrooroo Narogin and Mudrooroo Nyoongah.
-Narogin after the Indigenous spelling for his place of birth, and Nyoongah after the name of the people from whom he claimed descent.
-Mudrooroo means paperbark in the Bibbulmun language group spoken by the Noongar.

-Biography
+Early life

-Born Colin Johnson, Mudrooroo was separated from his mother (his father had died before he was born) shortly before his ninth birthday.
-After spending seven years at Clontarf Boys' Town, he was turned out of the institution at the age of sixteen.
+Colin Thomas Johnson was born on 21 August 1938 on a farm near Narrogin, in Western Australia.
+His father died before he was born, and he was separated from his mother shortly before his ninth birthday.
+After spending seven years at Clontarf Boys' Town, he was turned out of the institution at the age of 16.

 He turned to burglary and served two stints in Fremantle Prison, where he began writing literature.

+After leaving prison, he travelled to India and London, before settling in Melbourne.

+Writing career

-After leaving prison, he traveled to India and London before settling in Melbourne.
-His first novel Wild Cat Falling, a coming-of-age story set in Western Australia, became a bestseller when it was published in 1965.
+Johnson's first novel, Wild Cat Falling was a coming-of-age story set in Western Australia, and became a bestseller when it was published in 1965.

 He then spent periods living in India and the United States, where he finished his novel Long Live Sandawara (published 1979) about the Bunuba resistance hero Jandamarra.

-After returning to Australia, he took on the name of Mudrooroo.
-With Jack Davis, he co-founded the National Aboriginal and Islander Writers, Oral Literature, and Dramatists Association.
-He was also head of Aboriginal Studies at Murdoch University in Perth.
+His works were published under the names Mudrooroo Narogin, Mudrooroo Nyoongah, and simply Mudrooroo.